 The estimates derived from this survey are based on a sample of households.
-Somewhat different estimates might have been obtained if a complete census had been taken using the same questionnaire, interviewers, supervisors, processing methods, etc. as those actually used.
-The difference between the estimates obtained from the sample and the results from a complete count taken under similar conditions is called the sampling error of the estimate.
+Somewhat different estimates might have been obtained if a complete census had been taken using the same questionnaire, interviewers, supervisors, processing methods, etc. as those actually used in the survey.
+The difference between the estimates obtained from the sample and those resulting from a complete count taken under similar conditions is called the sampling error of the estimate.

 Errors which are not related to sampling may occur at almost every phase of a survey operation.
-Interviewers may misunderstand instructions, respondents may make errors in answering questions, the answers may be incorrectly entered on the computer and errors may be introduced in the processing and tabulation of the data.
+Interviewers may misunderstand instructions, respondents may make errors in answering questions, the answers may be incorrectly entered on the questionnaire and errors may be introduced in the processing and tabulation of the data.
 These are all examples of non-sampling errors.

 Over a large number of observations, randomly occurring errors will have little effect on estimates derived from the survey.
 However, errors occurring systematically will contribute to biases in the survey estimates.
 Considerable time and effort was made to reduce non-sampling errors in the survey.
 Quality assurance measures were implemented at each step of the data collection and processing cycle to monitor the quality of the data.
-These measures included extensive training of interviewers with respect to the survey procedures and CATI application; monitoring of interviewers to detect problems of questionnaire design or misunderstanding of instructions; and testing of the CATI application to ensure that range checks, edits and question flow were all programmed correctly.
+These measures include extensive training of interviewers with respect to the survey procedures and computer-assisted telephone interviewing (CATI) application, observation of interviewers to detect problems of questionnaire design or misunderstanding of instructions and testing of the CATI application to ensure that range checks, edits and question flow were all programmed correctly.